Skip to main content

 Clinical resources and information

-Tetanus – the green book, chapter 30
+Tetanus – the green book (external site)

-Polio – the green book, chapter 26
+Polio – the green book (external site)

-Tetanus: advice for health professionals
+Tetanus: advice for health professionals (external site)

-Vaccination of individuals with uncertain or incomplete immunisation status - GOV.UK
+Vaccination of individuals with uncertain or incomplete immunisation status - GOV.UK (external site)

 Patient group directions (PGDs) and protocols